adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 validate
 - scalability means to serve increases or decreased load efficiently by either increaing or decreasing resources or compute power
-- availability means to serve the request without any downtime which may cause due to hardware failure, software failure, network failure etc.
+- availability means to serve the request ⭐without any downtime⭐ which may cause due to hardware failure, software failure, network failure etc.